May 1955 to January 1958

 Although powered by Rolls-Royce Dart RDa3 Mark 506 engines, this aircraft was now fitted with the square tipped propeller more associated with the Dart RDa6 Mark 510 engines.

-This was the first Viscount to be operated from the USA, preceded by Trans-Canada Air Lines (TCA) as the first North American operator with routes into the USA.
+This was the first Viscount to be operated in the USA, preceded by Trans-Canada Air Lines (TCA) as the first North American operator, with some of its routes into the USA.

 20 June 1955